crisolo527/simple-streamlit-app/README.md

 ## Welcome to my streamlit app!

-This is a small python project to show how easy it is to use the streamlit python library to deploy simple apps through your git hub account :)
+This is a small python project to show how easy it is to use the streamlit python library to deploy simple apps through your GitHub account :)
 Streamlit documentation is easily found through Google.

 All you need is to install the python library using the requirements.txt file (preferrably install it into a python virtual environment as best practice).

-When your environment is set up, in the root project folder run the command:
+When your environment is set up, run this command in the root project folder:

-**streamlit run app.py**
+`streamlit run app.py`

 ## Birthday Reminder App